tyjhart/spokanecrime/README.md

 ## Types of Offenses

-General theft (or larceny), burglary, shoplifting, and theft of motor vehicles continue to be top reported crimes so far in 2020:
+General theft (or larceny), burglary, and theft of motor vehicles continue to be top reported crimes so far in 2021:

 ![Offenses, 2020 YTD](./figures/plot.ytd_offenses_by_type-1.png)